How To Make Money On TikTok

 Method One: Be An “Influencer”

 True influencers are people who have organic followings of actual human people who value and respect the “influencer” when they talk about their area of expertise.
 There are a lot of true influencers in the world, on scales large and small.
-The friend you have whose musical taste you trust implicitly – that person is an influencer, whether they have three other “fans” like you or three million.
-On the larger scale, Martha Stewart was once a hugely powerful influencer, and she still has a great deal of clout.
-Oprah Winfrey was probably the most far-reaching influencer; mere mention of a book on her show was enough to turn it into a #1 bestseller and the author into a media figure in their own right.
-Today, the trend seems to be towards smaller influencers, but still people of considerable reach.
-Brands value influencers because they are able to create trends and encourage their followers to buy products they promote.
+Brands value influencers because they can create trends and encourage their followers to buy the products they promote.